styropyr0/CustomizableDatePicker/README.md

         }
         // Access the selected date
-        val selectedDate = datePicker.getSelectedDate() // Returns the selected date as a string in dd-MM-yyyy format println("Selected Date: $selectedDate") // Print or use the selected date }
+        val selectedDate = datePicker.getSelectedDate() // Returns the selected date as a string in dd-MM-yyyy format Log.d("Selected Date: $selectedDate") // Print or use the selected date }
 }
 ```